 The Return of Aid policy is defined by the Department of Education regulations for non-attendance taking institutions.
 Any student who is officially withdrawn from ACU will have his or her aid package reviewed for the percentage of funding earned based on the rules and regulations set forth by the Department of Education.
 The student must contact his or her Enrollment Management Specialist (EMS) to initiate a withdrawal.
 This contact may be in the form of a phone call, electronic submission, in-person meeting, or someone else authorized to act on the student's behalf.

-Upon completion of the withdrawal, the Office of Financial Aid has 45 days to complete the review of all federal aid and submit any unearned funding to the student's lender.
+Upon completion of the withdrawal, the Office of Financial Aid will review the student's account to determine if a return of aid is required.
 Students are required to meet with their assigned EMS to discuss any outstanding financial obligations.